Why Are Anabolic Steroids Illegal?

 Dr George TouliatosDisclaimer: The following article is for educational purposes only and does not promote the use of illegal steroids.
 If you have any questions or concerns, Dr. Touliatos is currently available for consultation.

-The legality of anabolic steroids is seemingly constantly changing, being deemed acceptable for one generation, with the masses using them for cosmetic purposes — yet unacceptable in the next.
+The legality of anabolic steroids is seemingly constantly changing, being deemed acceptable for one generation, with the masses using them for cosmetic purposes, yet unacceptable for the next.

-Today, anabolic steroids are illegal in many countries (1) and thus cannot be directly purchased from legitimate pharmacies to aid bodybuilding endeavors.
+Today, anabolic steroids are illegal in many countries (1) and, thus, cannot be directly purchased from legitimate pharmacies to aid in bodybuilding endeavors.

-However, some exceptions to this rule exist, such as Mexico and Thailand, where the general population are legally permitted to use anabolic steroids.
+However, some exceptions to this rule exist, such as in Mexico and Thailand, where the general population is legally permitted to use anabolic steroids.

 Arnold Schwarzenegger once revealed that he acquired his steroid stack from his doctor, who would nonchalantly and regularly prescribe him Dianabol or Deca Durabolin to aid his bodybuilding efforts.